A two-step approach to production frontier estimation and the Matsuoka's distribution

 \subsection{Step 1: estimation of the regression function $g$}

-The first step involves a nonparametric estimator with dependent variable $Z_i$ and regressor $\bs{X}_i$, $i\in\{1,\cdots,n\}$.
-Any reasonable nonparametric method could be employed here.
-In this study, we restrict our attention to the local linear smoother \citep[see][for a comprehensive overview of local polynomial regression]{wand_jones, tsybakov}, for the univariate inputs framework, and the classical and smooth backfitting schemes, hereinafter referred to as CBS \citep{buja,hastie} and SBS \citep{mammen} respectively, for bivariate inputs.
+The first step consists of applying a nonparametric estimator with dependent variable $Z_i$ and regressors $\bs{X}_i$, $i\in\{1,\cdots,n\}$.
+Any reasonable nonparametric method could be used at this stage.
+In this study, we restrict our attention to the local linear smoother \citep[see][for a comprehensive overview of local polynomial regression]{wand_jones, tsybakov}, for the univariate-input setting, and the classical and smooth backfitting schemes, hereinafter referred to as CBS \citep{buja,hastie} and SBS \citep{mammen} respectively, for bivariate inputs.